mfumagalli/Copenhagen/README.md

 Slides can be found [here](https://github.com/mfumagalli/Copenhagen/tree/master/Slides).

-The data has been already downloaded and it is provided in `/ricco/data/matteo/Data`.
+The data for practicals has been already downloaded and it is provided in `/ricco/data/matteo/Data`.
 These instructions, including all relevant files and scripts, can be found at `/home/matteo/Copenhagen`.
+In short, you don't have to worry about anything for the practicals.

-## Data
+### Data

 As an illustration, we will use 40 BAM files of human samples (of African, European, East Asian, and Native American descent), a reference genome, and putative ancestral sequence.
 We will also use 10 BAM files of Latinos in one example.
 *To make things more interesting, we have downsampled our data to an average mean depth of 2X!*.

 We will also use VCF files for 120 individuals from the same populations.
-The human data represents a small genomic region (1MB on chromosome 2) extracted from the 1000 Genomes Project data set.
+The human data represents a small genomic region (1MB on chromosome 2) extracted from the [1000 Genomes Project](http://www.internationalgenome.org/home).
-More information on this project can be found [here](http://www.internationalgenome.org/home).

 ## Preparation